jetskiiiiiii/fof2-segmentation/README.md

 - (DONE) get data to put into dataloader
 - implement metrics (IoU, Dice Coefficient, Pixel Accuracy)
     - val should calculate metrics at each epoch
+- for 08/17
+    - experiment with batch size
+    - compare accuracy between augmented vs. non-augmented
+    - see model architecture
+    - try different architecture
+    - plot with stacked bar chart
+    - when plotting, be mindful of empty graphs
+- for 08/21
+    - finish roboflow annotations
+    - train on bigger dataset
+    - turn mask into numeric
+    - draw masks onto graph for models
+- for 08/28
+    - train with plotting masks
+    - annotate roboflow
+    - get numeric of predictions
+- for 09/
+    - compare numeric with manual
+        - compare numeric of different models against manual
+        - use rse
+    - overlay numeric plot with original image
+    - fix functions
+        - move and rename image/masks
+        - view mask
+        - view image
+        - overlay mask to image
+    - bikin surat permohonan magang dan di tambah di awal proposal

 Notes:
 - losses